Technical Note: Split Algorithm in O(n) for the Capacitated Vehicle Routing Problem: Computational Experiments

 Note that the speedup as a function of $n$, for a fixed value of $Q$, is not exactly constant but instead slightly concave.
 This can be explained by a combination of effects.
 First, for small values of $n$, the inner loop of the Bellman-based algorithm is slightly faster because it is limited by the end of the giant tour.
 Second, the CPU time required for initialization and access of the arrays $D[i]$ and $Q[i]$ may not be exactly linear as a function of $n$, due to reduced efficiency of the memory cache on large problems. \\

 \textbf{Limited Fleet.} Figure \ref{SpeedupBounded} presents results in the same format for the Split algorithm with a limited fleet.
 In these experiments, the maximum fleet value $m$ is set to the optimal number of vehicles obtained from the unlimited Split algorithm.
 The algorithm with a limited fleet returns the best solution for any number of routes $k \leq m$.
-The conclusions are similar to those of the previous case, with speedups ranging from 1x to 447x.
+The conclusions are similar to those of the previous case, with speedup factors ranging from $1$ to $447$.
 The CPU times are a factor of $m$ higher than in the previous case for all instances.
 The largest CPU time for both algorithms, around 58 seconds, occurs for the largest instance with $Q=100$, a regime with short routes but many vehicles, where the Bellman-based and linear Split algorithms perform equally.
 To further reduce the CPU time in these cases, one could rely on advanced algorithms for minimum weight $k$-link paths on graphs with the Monge property \citep{Aggarwal1994}, or explore a heuristic Split based on a Lagrangian relaxation of the fleet-size limit. \\

-\textbf{Soft capacity constraints.} Finally, Figure \ref{SpeedupSoft} displays the speedups for the Split algorithm with an unlimited fleet and soft capacity constraints.
-Allowing an unlimited excess capacity puts the Bellman-based algorithm at a disadvantage, since the set list of candidate predecessors cannot be reduced by feasibility checks, leading to a complexity of $\cO(n^2)$ instead of $\cO(nB)$.
-To avoid this issue, we can limit the total capacity to a reasonable value.
-We considered $Q' = 4Q$, which reduces the CPU time of the Bellman-based Split algorithm while retaining its purpose, and we display both sets of results.
-The black dots indicate the results for the unlimited case, and the gray dots indicate the results for the limited case.
+\textbf{Soft capacity constraints.} Finally, Figure \ref{SpeedupSoft} displays the speedup factors for the Split problem with an unlimited fleet and soft capacity constraints.
+Considering soft capacity constraints puts the Bellman-based algorithm at a larger disadvantage.
+Indeed, the size of the auxiliary Split graph is not limited anymore by feasibility checks, leading to a complexity of $\Theta(n^2)$ instead of $\Theta(nB)$, while the proposed Split remains linear in all cases.
+To mitigate this impact, a limit on the capacity excess may be set to reduce the CPU time of the Bellman-based approach.
+In our experiments, we considered $Q' = 4Q$ and display both sets of results: the black dots indicate the results of the unlimited case, and the gray dots indicate the results of the limited case.